Signed in as:

 Last question:

 Training isn’t about grinding against resistance—it’s about restoring the natural flow and ease we should have experienced at times as kids.
-Like playing tag on a summers night, as the sun sets, barefoot on the dewy grass...
+Like playing tag on a summer night, as the sun sets, barefoot on the dewy grass...

 When a person is driven from a parasympathetic state, they tap into calm efficiency rather than stress-driven tension.

 Much of human limitation comes from getting stuck—whether it’s a joint, a breath pattern, or a behavior.
 The spine, for example, is designed to coil like a spring, creating movement through rotation.
 This rotation is even observable in linear actions like sprinting at the highest level.
-When this natural rhythm is lost, we don’t just lose efficiency on the field, court or in the gym; we lose adaptability in everyday life.
+When this natural rhythm is lost, we don’t just lose efficiency on the field, court, or in the gym; we lose adaptability in everyday life.
 Through rewiring the nervous system's sequencing and challenging these changes through movement, the body can once again swing, rotate, anchor, and transfer force with ease.

 Performance is not only measured in speed or strength—it shows up in how fluidly you move through sport, how resilient you feel in life, and even how you respond to challenges.
 We know that if something feels better, brings us more freedom and joy, we will be more likely to continue doing it than something we force ourselves to do.